amaranth-lang/amaranth/docs/lang.rst

 Whenever the signals ``en`` or ``b`` change, the signal ``a`` changes as well.
 If ``en`` is false, the final value of ``a`` is its initial value, ``1``.
 If ``en`` is true, the final value of ``a`` is equal to ``b + 1``.

 A combinatorial signal that is computed directly or indirectly based on its own value is a part of a *combinatorial feedback loop*, sometimes shortened to just *feedback loop*.
-Combinatorial feedback loops can be stable (i.e. implement a constant driver or a transparent latch), or unstable (i.e. implement a ring oscillator). nMigen prohibits using assignments to describe any kind of a combinatorial feedback loop, including transparent latches.
+Combinatorial feedback loops can be stable (i.e. implement a constant driver or a transparent latch), or unstable (i.e. implement a ring oscillator).
+Amaranth prohibits using assignments to describe any kind of a combinatorial feedback loop, including transparent latches.

 .. warning::

-   The current version of nMigen does not detect combinatorial feedback loops, but processes the design under the assumption that there aren't any.
+   The current version of Amaranth does not detect combinatorial feedback loops, but processes the design under the assumption that there aren't any.
 If the design does in fact contain a combinatorial feedback loop, it will likely be **silently miscompiled**, though some cases will be detected during synthesis or place & route.

    This hazard will be eliminated in the future.

 ..
-TODO: fix this, either as a part of https://github.com/nmigen/nmigen/issues/6 or on its own
+TODO: fix this, either as a part of https://github.com/amaranth-lang/amaranth/issues/6 or on its own

 .. note::